Feu fiscal: Their Use and historical demography

-The population counts were, for the most part of the "Ancien Régime", made in fires, not real people.
+The population counts were, for the most part of the "Ancien Régime", counted in fires, not real people.
 The French monarchy continued to focus on the counts by fire until 1726.

 To estimate the number of inhabitants according to the given fires, some people applied a multiplier of 5.
 Thus for a population of 34 fires, 170 inhabitants are obtained.
 However, the conversion factor from fires to inhabitants is still under discussion among historians.
 The State of fires in 1328 counted 61,098 fires for Paris.
 The calculations on the numbers of population varied from 80,000 to 240,000 inhabitants.
 The coefficient of 5 was not a rule but an average indicator.

 Across regions and eras, the multiplier varied.
 Serge Dontenwill: for the current department of the Loire under Louis XIV, using a coefficient of 4.5 (and following Jacques Dupâquier in his French population in the 17th and 18th centuries, PUF, 1993).